Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Classification of 4-dimensional Painlev e-type equations

 \subsubsection{Degeneration scheme of 4-dimensional Painlev\'e-type equations}

-In order to obtain all the 4-dimensional Painlev\'e-type equations, we now present the degeneration scheme of these source equations.
+Other 4-dimensional Painlev\'e-type equations we consider are derived from these source equations by degeneration process.
 The degenerations corresponding to unramified linear equations are treated in Kawakami-Nakamura-Sakai~\cite{kns}.
-The degenerations corresponding to ramified linear equations are written in Kawakami~\cite{kawakami-ramified}.
+The degenerations corresponding to ramified linear equations are treated in Kawakami~\cite{2016arXiv160803927K,2016arXiv160905263K,MR3740334}.
+There are 40 types of the 4-dimensional Painlev\'e-type equations with 16 partial differential equations corresponding to the differential Garnier equations and 24 ordinary differential equations.
+Among 24 ordinary differential equations, 8 types are the matrix Painlev\'e equations.
+According to~\cite{Rainsprivate}, the 7 types with the source equation $H_{\mathrm{Ss}}^{D_6}$ correspond to the symmetric $q$-difference Garnier equations, and the 9 types with the source equation $H_{\mathrm{FS}}^{A_5}$ correspond to the nonsymmetric $q$-difference Garnier equations in Rains~\cite{2013arXiv1307.4033R}.

-As shown in the following diagrams, there are 4 series of degeneration diagram corresponding to 4 ``source equations''.
+As shown in the following diagram~\cite{MR3740334}, there are 4 series of degeneration diagram corresponding to 4 ``source equations''.
+Explicit forms of the Hamiltonians and the Lax pairs can be found in ~\cite{kns,2016arXiv160803927K, 2016arXiv160905263K, MR3740334}.